Hiyazcool/Catalyst/HiyazUtils/README.txt

 This Shouldnt be called ReadMe in all Intents and Purposes, BUT I am having fun so f off

 ------------------------------ Todo : In order of Priority --------------------------------------

+	Need to understand why the string is calling destructor is it using non ref types?
+		is it because I am using a ref then a non ref???????????????? is it because I am stupid (Probably)
 	Learning Events / Setting up Events for Game Engine Unique/Smart Pointers
 		Going to be Frustrating TBH